byigitt/seng306-allinbee/README.md

 # AllInBee - Campus Management System

-`seng306-allinbee` is a comprehensive campus management system designed to streamline various aspects of university life.
+`AllInBee` is a comprehensive campus management system designed to streamline various aspects of university life.
 It provides features for students, staff, and administrators, covering academic, financial, and transportation services.

 ## Features